tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 {{% /warning %}}

 {{% summary %}}

 There is benefit of parallelization especially in substantial computations.
-If the computation is already fast, the overhead involved with parallelization tasks might take more time than it saves.
-After reading this topic, you have a comprehensive understanding of parallel computing and you can discover the use of it yourself, and find out how it can offer advantages for you!
+By distributing the workload across multiple cores, it speeds up the computation time and helps avoid memory runtime errors.
+However, not all tasks can be parallelized, and in some cases, the overhead involved with parallelization tasks might take more time than it saves.
+After reading this topic, you have a good understanding of the basics and can discover the potential of parallelization computation for yourself!

 {{% /summary %}}